 - FDI Inflow:

-As in most Middle-Eastern states, wasta (the use of family, business, and other personal connections to advance one’s interests) is endemic in Jordan.
-Officials are sometimes influenced in government procurement processes and in dispute settlement.
-Anti-corruption efforts have yielded mixed results.
+The use of family, business, and other personal connections to advance business and financial interests (known as wasta) is endemic in Jordan.
+Weak investigative journalism, limited access to information, and a lack of institutional checks and balances undermine efforts to combat widespread corruption.
 Property rights are respected for the most part.
 The judiciary is generally independent, but the king is the ultimate authority.

-The top individual and corporate income tax rates are 14 percent.
+The top individual income tax rate is 14 percent.
+As of January 1, 2015, the standard corporate tax rate rose to 20 percent.
 Other taxes include a value-added tax and a property tax.
-The overall tax burden is equal to 15.3 percent of domestic production.
-Public expenditures are equivalent to 31.2 percent of gross domestic product, and public debt corresponds to about 88 percent of domestic output.
+The overall tax burden equals 15.3 percent of GDP.
+Government spending amounts to 35.6 percent of total domestic output.
+The deficit has risen to over 6 percent of GDP, and public debt stands at about 90 percent of GDP.

 The business start-up process takes fewer than 10 procedures, but the cost of licensing requirements equals over five times the average annual income.
 Progress in reforming bloated public-sector employment has been dismal, and the labor market remains rigid.
 Continuing with liberalizing reforms that began with the elimination of fuel subsidies, the government plans to move toward market-based electricity pricing.

 Jordan’s average tariff rate is 8.3 percent.
 The Jordan Investment Board screens foreign and domestic investment.
 Investment in some sectors of the economy is capped.
 Many state-owned enterprises have been privatized.
 The evolving financial sector remains relatively stable.
 The state owns no commercial banks but does own five specialized credit institutions.
 Activity and liquidity in capital markets remain limited.